 - Use your transfers on your budget and mid-tier players to take advantage of good runs of fixtures and form.

-- Play your Wildcards to prepare for or recover from Blank / Double-Gameweeks, using it as an opportunity to overhaul your team structure and premium players if necessary.
+- Play your Wildcards to restructure your team, using it as an opportunity to bring in different premium players if necessary.

 More FPL Content

 Our Ultimate FPL 2021/22 Guide has everything you could ever need be a successful FPL manager.